Alice in Wonderland (2010 film): Box office

-Alice in Wonderland has grossed $334,191,110 in North America and $691,276,000 in other territories for a worldwide total of $1,025,467,110 against a budget of $200 million.
+Alice in Wonderland grossed $334.1 million in North America and $691.2 million in other territories for a worldwide total of $1.025 billion against a budget of $200 million.
 Worldwide, it is the second-highest-grossing film of 2010.
-It is the third-highest-grossing film starring Johnny Depp, the highest-grossing film directed by Tim Burton, and the second-highest-grossing film of Anne Hathaway.
+It is the third-highest-grossing film starring Johnny Depp, the highest-grossing film directed by Tim Burton, and the second-highest-grossing film with Anne Hathaway in the cast.
+It is also the 50th-highest grossing film ever made (subject to regular change).
 Additionally, it is the second-highest-grossing children's book adaptation (worldwide, as well as in North America and outside North America separately).

 On its first weekend, the film made $220.1 million worldwide, marking the second-largest opening ever for a movie not released during the summer or the holiday period (behind The Hunger Games), the fourth-largest for a Disney-distributed film and the fourth-largest among 2010 films.
 It dominated for three consecutive weekends at the worldwide box office.
 On May 26, 2010, its 85th day of release, it became the sixth film ever to surpass the $1 billion mark and the second film that had been released by Walt Disney Studios that did so.